jaeyk/jaeyk.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

 Hello!
-I am an Assistant Professor at the KDI School of Public Policy and Management.
-I teach computational social science and civic data science and co-direct the school's data science concentration program.
+I am an assistant professor of data science at the KDI School of Public Policy and Management.
+In January 2023, I will begin a position as a senior data scientist at [Code for America](https://codeforamerica.org/).
 I am also affiliated with the SNF Agora Institute at Johns Hopkins University, where I was a pre- and postdoctoral fellow.
 Since 2020, I have been working on the [Mapping Modern Agora project](https://snfagora.jhu.edu/project/mapping-the-modern-agora/) (incubated at the SNF Agora) that utilizes big data and machine learning to map the U.S. civil society at scale.
 I received my Ph.D. in political science from UC Berkeley, where I was a Senior Data Science Fellow at D-Lab.

 ## Research agenda